The Bittr Blog

 UTXO management ice cream example euro

 For bitcoin, the process is similar.
 Suppose you have 0.00016331 BTC in your wallet and pay somebody 0.00006000 BTC for a purchase.
 You would then create a transaction to spend 0.00006000 BTC to the recipient while sending 0.00007221 BTC as change to yourself.
+In this example there are 3.110 Sats of transaction fees.

 UTXO management ice cream example bitcoin